pjsmsec/file-organizer-python/README.md

 # File Organizer

-A Python script to automatically organize files in a specified directory by their file type and modification date.
+A Python script to automatically organize files in a specified directory by their file type.
 This helps keep your directories tidy and easy to navigate.

 ## Features